Riigged/fabiano-swagger-of-doom/README.md

 - Nilly
 - sebastianfra12 for some more behaviors
 - Kieron for making 1 behavior

+#NOTE:
-Only credit me, Riigged, if you downloaded from my (this) github.
+credit me, Riigged, if you downloaded the source off this github, only because i should be adding features/more behaviors than current source, of my own soon.